CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Applicability to SEV-ES

 \bheading{\ding{194} Resume the attacker VM.} Because the attacker VM runs with the victim's ASID, the victim's VMSA is decrypted correctly.
 The integrity check also passes, as no change is made in the VMSA, including its system physical address.
 Once resumed, the attacker VM will try to fetch the first instruction determined by \rip (in VMSA) or the IDTR using the victim's VEK.
 Since there is no valid TLB entry, the processor has to perform a guest page table walk to translate the virtual address to the system physical address.
 A nested page fault can be observed with the faulting address being the victim VM's gCR3 value.

 \bheading{\ding{195} Remap gCR3 in nPT.} When handling this NPF VMEXIT, the hypervisor remaps the gCR3 in the nPT to the victim VM's memory page to be decrypted.
 The Present bits of the corresponding nested PTEs are set to avoid another NPF of this translation.
 Moreover, the {\tt EXITINTINFO} field in the unencrypted VMCB control area needs to be cleared to make sure the attacker VM complete the page table walk.
-After resuming the attacker VM, an NPF for the translation of another gPA (embedded in the target memory block) will occur, which reveals the content of the 8-byte aligned memory block if it follows the format of a PTE.
+After resuming the attacker VM, an NPF for the translation of another gPA (embedded in the target memory block) will occur, which reveals the content of the 8-byte aligned memory block if it conforms to the PTE format.

 \bheading{\ding{196} Reuse the VMSA.} The hypervisor repeats step \ding{195} so that its gCR3 is remapped to the next page to be decrypted in the victim VM.
 Then, the next NPF VMEXIT reveals the corresponding memory block.
-This could work because the attacker VM has not successfully fetched a single instruction yet; it is trapped in the first page table walk (more specifically, the first nested page table walk of the first gPA).
+This could work because the attacker VM has not successfully fetched a single instruction yet; it is trapped in the first page table walk (more specifically, the top-level nested page table walk of the first gPA).
 Therefore, the VMSA is not updated and no valid TLB entry is created.
 During the remapping of gCR3, the hypervisor is able to invalidate the previously generated entry in the nTLB.
 Thus, from the perspective of the attacker VM, step \ding{195} does not change its state.
 Therefore, the attacks can be carried out repeatedly. \looseness=-1

-\bheading{\ding{197} Handling triple faults.} In step \ding{195} or \ding{196}, if the targeted 8-byte memory block does not conform to the PTE format, a triple fault VMEXIT (error code 0x7f) will be triggered instead of the NPF VMEXIT.
+\bheading{\ding{197} Handling triple faults.} In step \ding{195} or step \ding{196}, if the targeted 8-byte memory block does not conform to the PTE format, a triple fault VMEXIT (error code 0x7f) will be triggered instead of the NPF VMEXIT.
 The adversary can continue to decrypt the next page if this happens.
 However, after a triple fault, the \rip in the VMSA has been updated to the fault handler to deal with the fault.
 As such, resuming from a triple fault will lead to the decryption of a different offset of the target page.
-However, the attack can still continue.
+Nevertheless, the attack can still continue.

-\bheading{Resuming the victim VM.} After performing \atknameOne, the VMSA of the victim VM is still usable by the victim.
-We empirically validated this by resuming the victim VM after the attacker VM has used this VMSA to decrypt several memory blocks and has encountered both nested page faults and triple faults.
-The victim VM was resumed successfully, without observing any faults or abnormal kernel logs.